PascalSchroederDE/devops_for_ai_bt/content/1chapter.md

 But this solution still forced the User to manage their environment themselves.
 Especially for simpler applications, it is desirable to have an easier path to deploy their applications to the Cloud.

-Because of these desires a new service model has been established, which is known as \acl{FaaS} (\acs{FaaS}) or serverless computing, has been established.
-Even though there are still servers being used for the computation tasks the user does not have to care about any tasks on serverside and can focus on writing the code.
+Because of these desires a new service model, which is known as \acl{FaaS} (\acs{FaaS}) or serverless computing, has been established.
+Even though there are still servers being used for the computation tasks, these are happening intrantransparently on serverside and the user can focus on writing the code to describe what to do instead of defining how to do this.
 Serverless services must scale and bill automatically based on usage without any need for explicit provisioning. [@Jonas2019]

 Amazon provisioned such a solution in 2015 called AWS Lambda.
 Lambda offered the possibility to simply write the code to be executed and leaves all server provisioning and administration tasks to the cloud provider. [@Amazon]